MARS Annual Rhododendron Show & Sale: TENTATIVE for 2022

 Rhododendron Show Regulations and Procedures

-All categories except Novice are open to Rhododendron Society members and non-members in the area.
+All categories except Novice are open to everyone (Rhododendron Society members and the general public) at no charge.
 The Novice category is open only to new MARS members (three years or less).

-- All entries shall have been grown by the exhibitor for at least 6 months and primarily cared for by the exhibitor.
+- All competition entries must have been grown by the exhibitor for at least 6 months and primarily cared for by the exhibitor.

-- Only one entry of each name maybe entered in each category per exhibitor.
+- Only one entry of each name may be entered in each competition category per exhibitor.
 (For example, R. macabeanum could be entered in the species category and the appropriate color category, but not twice in the same category.)
-If you have extra blooms, please bring them for the Display Table.
+Please bring as many entries as you like for the Display Table.

-- All entries should be taken from plants grown without artificial protection except for entries in the ‘Protected’ category, which is for the non-hardy varieties.
+- All entries should be taken from plants grown without artificial protection except for entries in the ‘Tender’ category, which is for the non-hardy varieties.

-- Entries will be accepted from 7:00 AM to 8:30 AM at the Parksville Curling Club, the morning of the show.
+- Entries for the judged competition will be accepted from 5:00 PM to 7:00 PM at the Parksville Curling Club, on Friday.

-- Entries and ribbons may be removed at 2:00 PM the day of the show, but not before.
+- Entries and ribbons may be removed at 2:00 PM the day of the show.